Louisiana Democrat John Bel Edwards Brings In Team Hillary for Backup

 According to a campaign email obtained by Breitbart News, Edwards’ campaign has hired Scott Arceneaux, a veteran political activist, to focus on campaign turnout.

 Edwards previously hired Arceneaux for the 2015 election runoff against then-Sen. David Vitter (R-LA).
-Arceneaux also served as a superdelegate for Hillary Clinton between 2015 and 2019.
+Edwards also served as a superdelegate for Hillary Clinton between 2015 and 2019.
 The Clinton campaign brought in Arceneaux to campaign against then-candidate Donald Trump.

 Arceneaux has faced sharp criticism in the past.